 Dena Mountains and National Park Trek Dena is the name of a mountain chain located in the middle part of the Zagros mountain range in Kohgiluyeh and Boyer-Ahmad Province of Iran which is in the north of Shiraz province.
 The length is about 90 km with 40 mountains above 4000m and it’s one of the

-Tehran Trekking Tours in Iran Tehran is the capital city of Iran and it is the first entry point for the majority of travelers who visit Iran.
+Top Tehran Mountains and Trekking Trails Top Tehran Mountains are located in the central Alborz mountain and has a lot of amazing and Trekking Trails.
+Tehran is the capital city of Iran and it is the first entry point for the majority of travelers who visit Iran.
 The IKA airport in Tehran is the most important Iran airport where the majority of international planes land.
 Moreover, access to other cities from Tehran with buses, domestic flights, and trains is more convenient compared to the other parts of the country.
 Tehran is also on the list of 5 Major Iran cities located on Iran’s most visited path of Classic Iran, and most travelers spend a few days in this metropolitan capital.
 For all mentioned reasons, many travelers pass Tehran but they do not have any idea about potential trekking regions near the capital.
 The majority of Iran’s visitors travel far away from the capital to experience trekking tours in Iran while Tehran is one of the most important mountain regions of the country for trekking activity giving you many choices in different seasons for various Levels of Difficulty.
 The reason is that most of Iran’s guide books didn’t attention to this important fact and they offer other mountain regions in different mountain regions of the country.
 In this post, we will explain the most important trekking regions and National Parks around Tehran to give you a better image of the possibility of short and long hiking in Tehran province.
 Alborz Mountains range, as you may know, is Iran’s major mountain range located in northern Iran with 900 km in length.
 It begins in the northwest of Iran and stretches to the northeast of the country.
 This range has made a massive wall between the Caspian Sea and Iran Plateau.
-This range is divided into three sessions of West, Central, and East range.
-The central part of the range is called
+This

-Lar National Park Mountain Biking This video is about one of Adventure Iran’s mountain biking trips in one of the most beautiful national parks of Iran. it is located in the northeast of Tehran province, only 70 kilometers (43 mi) from the capital.
-Lar national park is a protected region so it is not open
+Lar National Park Mountain Biking Lar National Park MTB video is about one of Adventure Iran’s mountain biking trips in one of the most beautiful national parks of Iran. it is located in the northeast of Tehran province, only 70 kilometers (43 mi) from the capital.
+Lar national park is a protected region so it

 Cycling from Shiraz to Tehran 3rd Trip This video is the third and final video of another group we had for this famous cycling trip that year which started from Shiraz and finished in Tehran.
 Like the other trip, it’s a combination of Iran Classic route sites alongside cycling from south to the north of